LinuxProgramador/Cleaning/README.md

-Tool: Secure File Eraser
-This tool allows you to securely delete multimedia files, ensuring they cannot be recovered.
+Cleaning: This tool allows you to securely delete multimedia files, ensuring they cannot be recovered.

 Installation Instructions